sb-archive/whats-for-lunch/README.md

 Springbot Coding Challenge
 ==========================

+## Submission Instructions:
+Please upload your app to Github and email sunrue@springbot.com with a link to your public repository before 8:00 p.m. on Thursday, 10/23.

 We at Springbot don't know where to eat lunch.
 Please build us a Ruby on Rails app that will help us!

-## Submission Instructions:
-Please upload your app to Github and email sunrue@springbot.com with a link to your public repository before 8:00 p.m. on Thursday, 10/23.

 ## Requirements:
-* We need some way to create new restaurants
+* We need some way to add new restaurants to our database
 * There needs to be a way to give each restaurant an overall rating on a scale of 1-5, with 1 being the lowest and 5 the highest.
 * There should be some way for us to mark the last time we have visited